williamcaban/ocp4-bm-ipi/README.md

     ```
     **NOTE:** The `provisioning` network is an isolated network the Nodes will use during the provisioning stages.
 Configure the bridge with the network `172.22.0.0/24` and the provisioning machine with the IP `172.22.0.1`

-- Setup environment variables to override and specify the NIC cards used by the
+- Setup environment variables to override and specify the NIC cards used by the installer
     ```
     export TF_VAR_external_bridge=enp130s0f0
     export TF_VAR_provisioning_bridge=eno3
     ```

 ## Deploying OpenShift
+- Create directory for the installation and copy the `install-config.yaml` there
+    ```
+    mkdir ./mycluster
+    cp ./install-config.yaml ./mycluster/install-config.yaml
+    ```
 - Deploy the cluster using the `openshift-baremetal-install` binary following the standard OCP IPI installation process:
     ```
+    ./openshift-bearemetal-install create cluster --dir ./mycluster
+    ```

+## Deploying with customizations

+- Generate the manifests
+    ```
+    ./openshift-bearemetal-install create manifests --dir ./mycluster
+    ```
+- Update manifests with desired customziations
+- Generate new ignition files
+    ```
+    ./openshift-bearemetal-install create ignition-configs --dir ./mycluster
+    ```
+- Proceed with installation
+    ```
-    ./openshift-bearemeta-install create cluster --dir ./mycluster
+    ./openshift-bearemetal-install create cluster --dir ./mycluster
     ```

 ## Troubleshooting